philcali/aws-global-infrastructure/README.md

 # AWS Global Infrastructure Library

-Now that [AWS Regions and Service Endpoints][1] are available via Parameter Store, You can do some pretty cool things!
+Now that [AWS Regions and Service Endpoints][1] are available via Parameter Store, you can do some pretty cool things!
+This library demonstrates how to access the datastore in a modeled manner, despite being repsented as flat key hierarchy in SSM.

 ## The Primitives

 There are three basic primitives:

-1. Region
+1. `Region`
-1. Service
+1. `Service`
-1. RegionalAvailability
+1. `RegionalAvailability`

 From a `Region` you can list all services, and from a `Service`, you can list all regions.
 In either case, you can find the regional endpoint.

 ## Using the Global Infrastructure

+First start with a `GlobalInfrastructure` object.

 ``` java
 final GlobalInfrastructure infra = GlobalInfrastructure.defaultInfrastructure();